10 Different Types of Snakes in Montana

 by brian.gratwicke is licensed under CC BY 2.0

-Common Garter Snake is also one of the types of snakes in Montana.
-The peaceful nature and relatively tiny size of the Common Garter Snake make it a popular pet.
+The Common Garter Snake is also a type of snake in Montana.
+Its peaceful nature and relatively tiny size make it a popular pet

 The Garter species are among the most widely distributed, occurring in 48 states across the United States.